 Find responses to Frequently Asked Questions related to the Marine Debris Monitoring and Assessment Project (MDMAP).
 If you have a question that’s not listed here, contact us at MD.Monitoring@noaa.gov.

-The latitude/longitude units can usually be changed in the general settings of the GPS.
-In the general settings, look for the format for decimal degrees (DDD.DDDDD).
+The latitude/longitude units can usually be changed in the general settings of the GPS and on many phone apps.
+Look for the format for decimal degrees (DDD.DDDDD).
 If this is not an option, record the latitudes/longitudes in the format provided and convert to decimal degrees at a later time.
-Here is a suggested online tool to convert between units: https://www.fcc.gov/media/radio/dms-decimal
+Here is a suggested online tool to convert between units.

 If you suspect that you may have found debris with invasive species, please take clear photos of the item, attached organism, and any identifying marks on the object.
-Remove the item from the water or shoreline and place on dry land well above the high tide line.
-Please contact the appropriate Pacific region state invasive species coordinator listed at http://www.anstaskforce.gov/Tsunami.html.
-In your report, note the current location of the item.
+Remove the item from the water or shoreline and place it on dry land well above the high tide line.
+Please report your observation to the Aquatic Nuisance Species Task Force by visiting this website to complete a form.

 If you encounter hazardous items such as oil or chemical drums, contact your local authorities (a 911 call), state environmental health agency, and the National Response Center (1-800-424-8802).
 Provide as much information as possible so the authorities can determine how to respond.